harryxu/dserver/data/puppet/modules/apache/README.md

 #####`conf_dir`

 Changes the location of the configuration directory the main configuration file is placed in.
-Defaults to '/etc/httpd/conf' on RedHat, '/etc/apache2' on Debian, and '/usr/local/etc/apache22' on FreeBSD.
+Defaults to '/etc/httpd/conf' on RedHat, '/etc/apache2' on Debian, '/usr/local/etc/apache22' on FreeBSD, and '/etc/apache2' on Gentoo.

 #####`confd_dir`

 Changes the location of the configuration directory your custom configuration files are placed in.
-Defaults to '/etc/httpd/conf' on RedHat, '/etc/apache2' on Debian, and '/usr/local/etc/apache22' on FreeBSD.
+Defaults to '/etc/httpd/conf' on RedHat, '/etc/apache2/conf.d' on Debian, '/usr/local/etc/apache22' on FreeBSD, and '/etc/apache2/conf.d' on Gentoo.

 #####`conf_template`

 Overrides the template used for the main apache configuration file.
 Defaults to 'apache/httpd.conf.erb'.

 *Note:* Using this parameter is potentially risky, as the module has been built for a minimal configuration file with the configuration primarily coming from conf.d/ entries.

+#####`default_charset`

+If defined, the value will be set as `AddDefaultCharset` in the main configuration file.
+It is undefined by default.

 #####`default_confd_files`